 “They go to one company, then they go to another company and to another company and then they do internet payday loans,” said Arsenault.”They’re into a circle of payday loans where they’re borrowing from one to pay the other and it just goes on and on and on.”

 Some industry trade groups feel the restrictions could severely impact several operators.
-Ryan Murphy, media relations manager of Landmark Cash a payday lending service, warns some businesses could actually close their doors.
+Ryan Murphy, a media relations manager warns some businesses could actually close their doors.
 This, he says, will ultimately negatively affect the most vulnerable who rely on payday loans.

 “I certainly think there will be some businesses that will find it very difficult to operate and in fact may have to close,” said Irwin.
 “Where will borrowers go?
 What they’ll end up doing is they’ll go online and more often than not, they’ll find themselves going to an illegal unlicensed lender.”